 A wrongful death lawsuit was filed Monday in Tuscaloosa County against a drug company that makes and sells Celebrex.

-The lawsuit was files by Michael H. Allen, administrator of the estate of Nine Earline Ratliff.
+The lawsuit was filed by Michael H. Allen, administrator of the estate of Nine Earline Ratliff.
 Ratliff developed and died from Stevens-Johnson Syndrome after taking Celebrex, pain killer, according to a statement from the Beasley, Allen law firm in Montgomery.

 The defendants in the case include Pfizer Inc., Pharmacia Corp., Monsanto Company and Searle.